gravity-zero/data_checker/README.md

                 "required",
                 "date",
                 "greater_than" => "2016-01-01",
-                "error_message" => "the creation date isn't date or be superior to '2016-01-01'" ],
+                "error_message" => "the creation date isn't a date or be lower than '2016-01-01'" ],
             "first_name" => [
                 "required",
                 "string",
                 "min_length" => 4,
                 "not_alphanumeric",
-                "error_message" => "the firstname isn't a word or be inferior to 4 characters" ],
+                "error_message" => "the firstname isn't a word or be lower than 4 characters" ],
             "last_name" => [
                 "required",
                 "string",
                 "min_length" => 1,
-                "error_message" => "the name isn't a word or be inferior to 1 characters" ],
+                "error_message" => "the name isn't a word or be lower than 1 characters" ],
             "id" => [
                 "required",